-In addition, you will find the following text format features in these instructions:
+You can find the following text format features in these instructions:

 - 1. Handling instructions are always formatted as a numbered list.
 Always perform the steps in the order given.

-- Lists are formatted as bulleted lists.
+- · Lists are formatted as bulleted lists.

 - Lists on the second level are hyphenated.